Beetin: Structure

-Role as Antiviral Protein
+Role as antiviral protein

 Beet 27 is also an antiviral protein that acts as a defense mechanism to protect the plant from a viral infection.
 This action can be induced by compounds like salicylic acid and hydrogen peroxide.
+Beet 27 does have the special ability of superoxide dismutase activity, being able to produce the compound, hydrogen peroxide.The hydrogen peroxide produced is toxic to attackers or it is also able to either directly or indirectly stimulate plant defense responses.
 The defensive ability has been directly linked to adenosine glycosidase activity from the RNA polynucleotide.
+Beetin levels are regulated post-transcriptionally during the growth of the plant Beta Vulgaris.
+Beetin's function as a defense protein has been related to its RNA polynucleotide: adenosine glycosidase activity on viral RNA since it depurinates the tobacco mosaic virus RNA whereas beet ribosomes are not sensitive to BE27.
+Beetin's topical antiviral action is compatible with the antiviral function now suggested for RIPs.
+The idea that beetin could cause the inactivation of the damaged cells' ribosomes and so prevent viral replication cannot be completely ruled out because the local lesion assay necessitates the abrasion of the leaf surface with carborundum.
 These biological abilities are of interest because they could potentially lead to a broad action treatment of several known pathogens.
 Studies are currently being done in vitro to understand the extent of this defense mechanism and the range of treatment types for infections from viruses, bacteria, fungi, and even insects.